ShinSakanami/BetterStorage/README.md

 # Better Storage
-**A mod for Stonehearth which add more item filters to the storages.**
+**A mod for Stonehearth which add more item filters to containers and stockpiles.**

 AKA Better Stockpiles